SemraGunaydin/Education-website/README.md

 # 🎓 Responsive Multi-Page Education Website
 Welcome to the Responsive Multi-Page Education/School Website repository!
-This project is a beginner-friendly web development tutorial showcasing how to create a modern, fully responsive education website using HTML5, CSS3, and JavaScript (ES6).
+This project is a beginner-friendly web development tutorial showcasing how to create a modern, fully responsive education website using HTML5, CSS3, and JavaScript.

 Whether you're just starting with web development or looking to strengthen your front-end skills, this project offers a step-by-step guide to building a sleek and functional multi-page website from scratch.